annalyte/zettelkasten/ZK I - Bibliographie.md

 	- 12/4c3b4a
 	- 33/5d2a
 	- 33/5d2b
+- Bradshaw, Ann (1996): The spiritual dimension of hospice: The secularization of an ideal, in: Social Science & Medicine, 43.2, pp. 409-419.
+	- 42/2
 - Brüggen, Susanne (2005): Religiöses aus der Ratgeberecke, in: Knoblauch, Hubert / Zingerle, Arnold (Hrsg.): Thanatosoziologie, Berlin: Duncker & Humblot, S. 81-102.
 	- 31/5d3a
 ## C